lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

     The Table Access Protocol (TAP) Query window (with the main TOPCAT window in the background).

-4. In the Authentication window that pops up, fill in ``x-oauth-basic`` for the "User" and your security token forthe "Password".
-Click "OK".
+**5. Populate the Authentication window that pops up.**
+Fill in ``x-oauth-basic`` for the "User" and your security token forthe "Password" and click "OK".

 .. figure:: /_static/API_TOPCAT_DLT_3.png
     :name: API_TOPCAT_DLT_3